google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images/images-in-markup.markdown

 ## Art direction in responsive images with `picture`

-Changing images based on device characteristics, also known as art direction can be accomplished using the picture element.
+Changing images based on device characteristics, also known as art direction, can be accomplished using the <code>picture</code> element.
 The
 <code>picture</code> element defines a declarative solution for
 providing multiple versions of an image based on different characteristics, like device size, device resolution, orientation,